ostrowr/send-me-a-secret/README.md

 Just go to [ostro.ws/send-me-a-secret](https://ostro.ws/send-me-a-secret) and type in your message.
 Copy the encrypted message and send that to the recipient!

-If you don't trust your browser (or browser extensions), you can install the `send-me-a-secret` binary and run
+There is no tracking code on that website, but if you don't trust your browser (or browser extensions), you can install the `send-me-a-secret` binary and run

 `./send-me-a-secret encrypt --user ostrowr "this message is going to get so encrypted"`